Work

 Two explorations, idea to proof of concept

 The problem stuck with me, so I built two proofs of concept of my own to push it further.
-One treats motion as tokens: a small bookshelf that animates with a different feel for a pupil than for a teacher, the same way colour and type shift by age.
+One treats motion as tokens: a small bookshelf that animates with a different feel for a learner than for a teacher, the same way colour and type shift by age.
 The other pulls balanced OKLCH colour scales straight from book covers, live in the browser, to see how far a palette could be generated rather than hand-picked.

 Neither shipped to Infinitas.
 They are mine, from idea to working prototype, the kind of thing I build to find out whether an idea holds before it ever reaches a client.